 Read on to discover more about the dos and don’ts of doing business in the Netherlands.
 Also find out how trading in or with the country could help boost the future growth of your business.

-The Netherlands ranks 62nd out of 185 global economies for investor protection, according to the World Bank’s Doing Business Report 2018.
+The Netherlands ranks 79th out of 185 global economies for protecting minority investors, according to The World Bank’s Doing Business Report 2020.

 Registering a property involves a number of steps.
 A notary is required to conduct a title search at the Land Registry and a search on the representation of the parties.
 Transfer and registration of the deed is then required, and registration with the tax authority must also be completed.